CtrlK

 Conciseness

-Lean and efficient with no padding or explanations of concepts Claude already knows; every section earns its place and the whole body is under 50 lines.
+The body is lean and efficient with no padding or explanation of concepts Claude already knows; every section (Trigger, Workflow, Guardrails, Output) earns its place, matching the 'lean and efficient' anchor.

 Actionability